junxit/us-congress-bills-114/bill.md

 >     - **(C)** a list of members of the Commission and other individuals who are not members of the Commission who will need to be involved to conduct such activities;
 >     - **(D)** an explanation of Federal agency involvement and coordination needed to conduct such activities;
 >     - **(E)** a budget for conducting such activities;
->     - **(F)** a plan for evaluating the value and potential impact of the Commission's work and recommendations, including the possible continuation of the Commission for the purposes of overseeing their implementation; and
+>     - **(F)** a plan for evaluating the value and potential impact of the Commission’s work and recommendations, including the possible continuation of the Commission for the purposes of overseeing their implementation; and
 >     - **(G)** other information that the Commission deems appropriate.
 >   - **(2)** *Updates* The Commission shall periodically update the operating plan under paragraph (1) and submit such updates to the Secretary and the Congress.
-> - **(e)** *final report and sunset of the commission* By not later than 3 years after the date of the Commission’s first meeting, the Commission shall submit to the Secretary and the Congress a report containing all of the findings, and recommended actions of the Commission.
-Not later than 120 days after the submission of the final report, the Secretary shall review the evaluation required under subsection (d)(1)(F) to determine the continuation of the Commission.
+> - **(e)** *Final report* By not later than 3 years after the date of the Commission’s first meeting, the Commission shall submit to the Secretary and the Congress a final report containing all of the findings and recommendations required by this section.
+Not later than 120 days after the submission of the final report, the Secretary shall review the plan required by subsection (d)(1)(F) and submit to the Congress a recommendation on whether the Commission should be reauthorized to operate after fiscal year 2019.
-> - **(f)** *Authorization of appropriations* Appropriations are authorized to be made available to the Commission for each of fiscal years 2016, 2017, and 2018, from amounts otherwise made available to the Department of Health and Human Services for such fiscal years, to carry out this section.
+> - **(f)** *Sunset* The Commission shall terminate at the end of fiscal year 2019.